percona/pmm-doc/docs/quickstart.md

 3. Log in to PMM with the default login credentials provided after the installation is completed.

-For detailed instructions on installing the PMM server, see [Setting up PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).
+For detailed instructions on installing the PMM server with the other methods, see [Setting up PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).

 ## Add a database instance